chauff/cse1500-web-transcripts/Assignment-1.md

 ### 3.1)

 First, open [http://httpbin.org/basic-auth/user/passwd](http://httpbin.org/basic-auth/user/passwd) in your browser.
 You should see a dialogue, requesting username and password.
 Use `user` as username and `passwd` as password.
-Reload the Web page -­ what happens now?
+Reload the web page -­ what happens now?

 ### 3.2)

 Now let's see how this works with actual HTTP messages.
-Start off with a `HEAD` method to inspect the Web page and document all following steps (requests and responses):
+Start off with a `HEAD` method to inspect the web page and document all following steps (requests and responses):

 ```console
 telnet httpbin.org 80